RaphaZRZ/SimplifiedPicPay/README.md

 Go to application.properties and make sure that <code>spring.datasource.username=root</code> and
 <code>spring.datasource.password=root</code> are the correct username and password for your database.<br>
 This project uses swagger documentation, to access it, open your browser and go
-to: http://localhost:8080/swagger-ui/index.html while the application is running.
+to: <a href="http://localhost:8080/swagger-ui/index.html">http://localhost:8080/swagger-ui/index.html</a> while the application is running.
 Make sure you're using the correct port, in this case it is "8080";
 </p>